tokiwinter/cloudns-api/README.md

-           dumpzone     - dump a zone in BIND zonefile format zonestatus   - check whether a zone is updated on all NS nsstatus     - view a breakdown of zone update status by NS addrecord    - add a new DNS record to a zone delrecord    - delete a DNS record from a zone listrecords  - list zones under management
+           dumpzone     - dump a zone in BIND zonefile format zonestatus   - check whether a zone is updated on all NS nsstatus     - view a breakdown of zone update status by NS addmaster    - add new master server in domain zone delmaster    - delete master server by ID in domain zone listmaster   - list master servers in the domain zone addrecord    - add a new DNS record to a zone delrecord    - delete a DNS record from a zone listrecords  - list zones under management